sparklemotion/nokogiri/nokogumbo-import/README.md

 * The `Nokogiri::HTML5.fragment` function takes a string and parses it as a HTML5 document.
-The `<html>`, `<head>`, and `<body>` elements are removed, and any children that remain are returned as a `Nokogiri::HTML::DocumentFragment`.
+The `<html>`, `<head>`, and `<body>` elements are removed from this document, and any children of these elements that remain are returned as a `Nokogiri::HTML::DocumentFragment`.
 * The `Nokogiri::HTML5.parse` function takes a string and passes it to the
 <code>gumbo_parse_with_options</code> method, using the default options.
 The resulting Gumbo parse tree is then walked.